baohan9986/Thread/README.md

 ## Story

-- A single red line begins as a **sapling**, slowly growing into a towering **tree**.
-- Once matured, the tree is cut down and carefully carved in a factory.
-- Finally, it becomes a **guitar**, tracing not only the making of an instrument, but also the transformation of nature into human musical culture.
+A single red line starts with a sapling, which gradually grows into a towering tree.
+Once matured, it is cut down and carefully carved in a factory, eventually becoming a guitar.
+It traces not only the making of an instrument, but also the transformation of nature into human musical culture.